-Believe it or not, yes you can have a slipped disc in the jaw.
-In fact, a slipped disc in the jaw is a relatively common disorder in those that suffer from jaw pain.
-A disc by definition is a thin circular object.
-There are two main types of DISCS or DISKS in the human body:
+Believe it or not, yes, you can have a slipped disc in the jaw.
+Moreover, a jaw’s slipped disc is a relatively common disorder in those who suffer from jaw pain.
+A disc, by definition, is a thin circular object.
+There are two main types of discs or disks in the human body:

-Spinal discs as the name apply are in the spine.
-More specifically, they are situated between spinal bones of the neck, upper back, mid back and lower back.
-Spinal discs functions are to bear the weight of the body, connect spinal bones together, provide shock absorbance and allow mobility.
-The Articular discs or Articular Disks also provide shock absorbance, connect bones and allow mobility.
-Articular discs are found in several joints such as the wrist joint, sternum, and of course the jaw joint.
+Spinal discs, as the name apply are in the spine.
+They lay between the neck, upper back, mid-back, and lower back.
+The spinal disc’s functions are to bear the body’s weight, connect spinal bones, provide shock absorbance and allow mobility.
+The Articular discs or Articular Disks also provide shock absorbance, connect bones, and allow mobility.
+Articular discs are in several joints, such as the wrist joint, sternum, and of course, the jaw joint.
 In this section, we will concentrate on the articular discs of the jaw joints.

 Is there A “Disc” Or “Disk” In The Jaw Joint?